-- (2) A request for qualifications for a public-private partnership agreement shall be advertised at least 45 days prior to the anticipated date of receipt.
+- j.
+(1) A private entity seeking to enter into a public-private partnership agreement with the school district shall be qualified by the school district as part of the procurement process, provided such process ensures that the private entity and its subcontractors and consultants, where relevant, meet at least the minimum qualifications standards promulgated by the State Treasurer, in consultation with the New Jersey Economic Development Authority, Department of Education, Schools Development Authority, and such other school district standards for qualification for professional services, construction contracting, and other qualifications applicable to the project, prior to submitting a proposal under the procurement process. - (2) A request for qualifications for a public-private partnership agreement shall be advertised at least 45 days prior to the anticipated date of receipt.
 The advertisement of the request for qualifications shall be published on the official Internet website of the school district and at least one or more newspapers with Statewide circulation. - (3) After the school district determines the qualified respondents utilizing, at minimum, the qualification standards promulgated by the State Treasurer, the school district shall issue a request for proposals to each qualified respondent no less than 45 days prior to the date established for submission of the proposals.
 The request for proposals shall include relevant technical submissions, documents, and the evaluation criteria to be used in the selection of the designated respondent.
-The evaluation criteria shall be, at minimum, criteria promulgated by the State Treasurer, in consultation with the New Jersey Economic Development Authority, Department of Education, and Schools Development Authority. - 29 (4) The school district may accept unsolicited proposals from 30 private entities for public-private partnership agreements.
-If the 31 school district receives an unsolicited proposal and determines that 32 it meets the standards of this section, the school district shall 33 publish a notice of the receipt of the proposal on the Internet site of 34 the school district and through advertisement in at least one or more 35 newspapers with Statewide circulation.
-The school district shall 36 also provide notice of the proposal at its next scheduled public 37 meeting and to the State Treasurer.
-To qualify as an unsolicited 38 proposal, the unsolicited proposal must at a minimum include a 39 description of the public-private project, the estimated construction 40 and life-cycle costs, a timeline for development, proposed plan of 41 financing, including projected revenues, public or private, debt, 42 equity investment, description of how the project meets needs 43 identified in existing plans, the permits and approvals needed to 44 develop the project from local, state and federal agencies and a 45 projected schedule for obtaining such permits and approvals, a 46 statement of risks, liabilities and responsibilities to be assumed by 47 the private entity.
-The notice shall provide that the school district 48 will accept, for 120 days after the initial date of publication, proposals meeting the standards of this section from other private entities for eligible projects that satisfy the same basic purpose and need.
-A copy of the notice shall be mailed to each municipal and county local government body in the geographic area affected by the proposal.
+The evaluation criteria shall be, at minimum, criteria promulgated by the State Treasurer, in consultation with the New Jersey Economic Development Authority, Department of Education, and Schools Development Authority. - (4) The school district may accept unsolicited proposals from private entities for public-private partnership agreements.
+If the school district receives an unsolicited proposal and determines that it meets the standards of this section, the school district shall publish a notice of the receipt of the proposal on the Internet site of the school district and through advertisement in at least one or more newspapers with Statewide circulation.
+The school district shall also provide notice of the proposal at its next scheduled public meeting and to the State Treasurer.
+To qualify as an unsolicited 1 2 proposal, the unsolicited proposal must at a minimum include a 3 description of the public-private project, the estimated construction 4 and life-cycle costs, a timeline for development, proposed plan of 5 financing, including projected revenues, public or private, debt, 6 equity investment, description of how the project meets needs 7 identified in existing plans, the permits and approvals needed to 8 develop the project from local, state and federal agencies and a 9 projected schedule for obtaining such permits and approvals, a 10 statement of risks, liabilities and responsibilities to be assumed by 11 the private entity.
+The notice shall provide that the school district 12 will accept, for 120 days after the initial date of publication, 13 proposals meeting the standards of this section from other private 14 entities for eligible projects that satisfy the same basic purpose and 15 need.
+A copy of the notice shall be mailed to each municipal and 16 county local government body in the geographic area affected by 17 the proposal.
+18